edac-epscor/nmepscor-data-collection-form/workflow.md

 sudo n stable  # use latest stable node sudo npm install -g bower  # get bower
 ```

+Be sure bower works when you type `bower` on the command line...

+Now we're going to build our python virtualenv and get the project configured

 ```bash
 cd /workspace